 Forensic Psychology research at Kent and all forensic-related teaching operates through our newly established Centre of Research and Education in Forensic Psychology or CORE-FP as it is more informally known.

 The main aim of the centre is to conduct high impact psychological research to:

 - further understand key forensic issues of social significance, and

-- lead to cutting edge teaching and research opportunities for post graduate students.
+- lead to cutting edge teaching and research opportunities for students.

 Areas of forensic psychology research that we are currently working on as a Centre include: bullying in prisons, prison gang behaviour, jury decision-making, child sexual offending, rape, rape proclivity, female sexual offending, theories of offender rehabilitation, firesetting, sexual harassment, violence, aggression and alcohol, and the infrahumanisation of offenders.
 Other areas of research include social cognition, social and moral emotion, and group process theory; all of which are applied to the study of offending behaviour or court process issues.

 Forensic psychology research at the Centre is funded by various national and international sources which include: